 Credit Unions

-Yes, your friendly neighborhood credit union is actually a cooperative!
+Yes, your friendly neighborhood credit union is actually a cooperative.
 When they have a particularly good year, they might distribute dividends to members.
-It's like earning interest on your membership itself.

 Rural Electric Cooperatives

 If you live in a rural area, there's a good chance your electricity comes from a cooperative.
-When they have surplus funds (maybe energy prices were lower than expected), they sometimes return money to their member-customers .
+When they have surplus funds, they sometimes return money to their member-customers.

 Consumer Cooperatives